Punch-Drunk Love: Production

-Anderson described the film as an "art-house Adam Sandler film," while film critic Roger Ebert felt Anderson "deconstructed the Adam Sandler movies and put them back together again in a new way at a different level."
+Anderson described the film as an "art-house Adam Sandler film", while film critic Roger Ebert felt Anderson "deconstructed the Adam Sandler movies and put them back together again in a new way at a different level".
 In writing the elements of the Healthy Choice frequent-flier miles sub-plot line, Anderson was inspired by the real-life story of David Phillips, who successfully amassed over a million frequent flier miles from buying $3,000 worth of Healthy Choice's pudding.
 Anderson received approval from Phillips and Healthy Choice to adapt Phillips' story into the film.
-A major source of inspiration for Punch-Drunk Love came from the films of Jacques Tati, while Barry's blue suit was inspired by musicals such as The Band Wagon (1953) and Singin' in the Rain (1952).
+A major source of inspiration for Punch-Drunk Love came from the films of Jacques Tati, while Barry's blue suit was inspired by musicals, such as The Band Wagon (1953) and Singin' in the Rain (1952).

-Filming and editing took place within over a year and a half due to several reasons, such as Anderson scrapping the first two weeks of shooting over fears that he was "making the same movie" as his previous filmography, as well as the threat of Hollywood strikes in 2001 that led to Sandler and Watson filming other projects in between filming Punch-Drunk Love.
-Anderson also declined more funding from Revolution Studios, as he was determined to keep the film under $30 million in terms of budget.
+Filming and editing took place over a year and a half for several reasons, such as Anderson scrapping the first two weeks of shooting over fears that he was "making the same movie" as his previous filmography, as well as the threat of Hollywood strikes in 2001, that led to Sandler and Watson filming other projects in between filming Punch-Drunk Love.
+Anderson declined more funding from Revolution Studios, as he was determined to keep the film under $30 million in terms of budget.

+Anderson brought in the visual artist Jeremy Blake to create what The New York Times called "trippy, fluid sequences of abstract art" to use as transitions in the film.

 Casting

-Sandler shared phone numbers with Magnolia star Tom Cruise when he visited Saturday Night Live during the taping of an episode hosted by Cruise's then-wife Nicole Kidman.
-While filming Magnolia, Anderson contacted Sandler through a phone call with Cruise and expressed his intention to write a movie for him; despite being unfamiliar with Anderson, Sandler gave his blessing.
+Sandler shared phone numbers with Tom Cruise when he visited Saturday Night Live during the taping of an episode hosted by Cruise's then-wife Nicole Kidman.
+While filming Magnolia, Anderson contacted Sandler through a phone call with Cruise and expressed his intention to write a film for him, and despite being unfamiliar with Anderson, Sandler gave his blessing.
 Sandler was intimidated upon first viewing Magnolia, leading him to be "fucking terrified" and doubt his ability to carry Anderson's next film.
-Anderson helped alleviate Sandler's fears upon personally being delivered the script.
-Sandler's casting was officially announced in November 2000; the unconventional pairing shocked reporters as Anderson was a filmmaker on the rise that wrote and directed critically-acclaimed films, while Sandler was known for negatively-reviewed mainstream comedies.
+Anderson helped alleviate Sandler's fears upon personally delivering the script.
+Sandler's casting was officially announced in November 2000; the unconventional pairing shocked reporters as Anderson was a rising filmmaker noted for his critically acclaimed films, while Sandler was known for negatively-reviewed mainstream comedies.
 Aside from the primary named cast, all on-screen actors are non-professionals, which Anderson found more interesting and less complicated.